-A motion to adopt an ordinance adding Article IX to Chapter 5 of the Municipal Code to impose maintenance requirements for commercial and residential properties and registration requirements for vacant commercial and residential properties and to declare unmaintained properties as nuisances subject to abatement.
+A motion to adopt an ordinance adding Article IX to Chapter 5 of the Municipal Code to impose maintenance requirements for commercial and residential properties and to declare unmaintained properties as nuisances subject to abatement.

 RECOMMENDATION:

 It is recommended that the City Council adopt the proposed ordinance.